Instead of being sent to landfill or flushed down the sink, coffee grounds can be recycled to produce biogas energy, compost and soil conditioners.

 Coffee grounds are a unique, clean waste stream as they are already separated at their source by your barista which keeps them free of other contaminants and allows for the development of higher value and innovative end uses.
 While including coffee grounds into a general organics collection program will help to reduce the impact of these organics going to landfill, it does not make the most of this important and valuable resource.

-This is why Planet Ark is working with the coffee industry to trial a collection and recycling program in Sydney.
-This trial will help us to roll out a program throughout 2019 which will give cafes a simple solution to their coffee waste.
+This is why Planet Ark has worked with the coffee industry to trial a collection and recycling program in Sydney.
+We are now working with the industry to fund the Research to develop new, high-value end uses for these coffee grounds.

 Food waste recycling collection for businesses is provided by a number of commercial operators and local councils.
 Generally, operators that accept food waste will accept coffee grounds, but check with your local operator.